jtroussard/treematic/README.md

 ## Summary

-The Treematic leverages the tree-node-cli command to swiftly produce and copy string representations of project structures/directories.
-This enhances collaborative discussions on project architecture and design by providing a convenient way to share and analyze project layouts.
+Treematic leverages the `tree-node-cli` library to quickly produce and copy string representations of project structures/directories.
+This enhances documentation, analysis, and presentations by providing a simple yet infomative visual aid.

 ### Example Output